diogorosanelli/GEOCHAIN/README.md

 ### Blockchain (Smart Contracts)

-1. Navegue até a pasta `blockchain/`:
+1. Navegue até a pasta `smartcontracts/`:
     ```bash
-    cd blockchain
+    cd smartcontracts
     ```
 2. Instale as dependências do Node.js:
     ```bash